 While these firms may not pose the same systematic risk, risks remain nonetheless.
 The current regime is sensitive to this: under current rules, the size of a firm dictates whether it falls under the limited scope, core or enhanced tier and the measures that apply will change accordingly.

-Griffith says the focus of the regime should be on key decision-makers rather than people further down the organisation just being brought into scope.
-In contrast, the vast majority of respondents to a PRA survey said the Senior Managers Regime (95%) and Certification Regime (89%) did capture the appropriate individuals in their firm.
+Griffith believes the focus of the regime should be on key decision makers rather than people further down the organisation just being brought into scope.
+Interestingly, Griffith’s concerns of scope creep are not shared by respondents to a PRA survey the vast majority of whom said the Senior Managers Regime (95%) and Certification Regime (89%) did capture the appropriate individuals in their firm.

-As for the substance of reform, Griffith appears keen that the regime does not deviate from its objective of managing financial risk.
-While there may be an overlap with broader areas of how a firm conducts its business and the control of financial risk, the strength of the regime and the respect it commands are largely due the measures that ensure senior management can be held to account for significant business failures that occurred on their watch.
-Any change should take care to ensure the regime still meets this aim.
+As for the substance of reform, Griffith is keen that the focus of the regime does not deviate from its objective of managing financial risk.
+While there may be an overlap with how firms are run and the control of financial risk, the strength of the regime and respect it commands are largely due the measures that ensure senior management can be held to account for significant business failures that occurred on their watch.
+Any change should be mindful of ensuring the regime still meets this aim.

 Consumers will be mindful of the extent the changes may detrimentally affect the responsibilities of firms amid a challenging economic backdrop.
-Firms who have implemented SMCR and are now preparing to adopt the FCA’s new consumer duty may also need persuading of the benefits of further regulatory change.
+Some firms who having implemented SMCR and are now preparing to adopt the FCA’s new consumer duty may also need persuading of the benefits of further regulatory change.
+In light of this, the Government’s proposed approach following the conclusion of the Call for Evidence will be observed with interest.
 The devil, as they say, will be in the detail.